How to Make Great Money as a Freelance Translator

 Indeed

-While Indeed.com won’t win any design awards, there are online translation jobs available.
-You can also sign up for alerts then get an email when new jobs that meet your criteria get posted.
+While Indeed.com won’t win any design awards, online translation jobs are available.
+You can also sign up for alerts and receive an email when new jobs that meet your criteria are posted.

 ProZ